 But to be fair to 22-year-old me, this was 2006, when legacy publications were the gold standard, bloggers were still largely unpaid and pantsless, and Twitter didn’t exist.
 The process of breaking into journalism was maddeningly opaque.
 Editors’ true desires seemed inscrutable.
 Nowadays, the barriers to entry for new writers are far lower and far less concentrated in elite institutions.
 But curiously, most pitches I get from young or inexperienced writers are no less embarrassing than the ones I sent a decade ago.

 In the face of an increasingly hermetic media bubble, Splinter has been making a concerted effort to nurture greener writers and diversify our bylines.
 In that spirit, I’m here to tell you exactly how to pitch us.
 First, spend some time reading Splinter, particularly Voices, the vertical I edit.
-Voices is not a traditional opinions section; it’s rather a space for longer, more considered essays and narrative features from progressive writers.
+Voices is not a traditional opinions section; it’s rather a space for longer, more considered essays and reported narrative features from progressive writers.
 We like stories with a social justice bent: anything having to do with race, class, gender, LGBTQ issues, sex/sexual politics, immigration, subcultures, pop culture, and any other topic young people would care about.

 Here are the forms those stories could take: